 To say Nicolas Winding Refn is interesting would be a major understatement.
-Refn oozes with brilliance.
-Ironically, he’s quite similar to the films he makes.
-Refn talks in an existential manor almost to the point of poetry.
+Refn oozes with ambiguity, blending poignancy and a sense of wackiness.
 I’d be lying if I said I could take in everything he was saying, but like his films, the more you think about what he’s trying to get across the more you understand.
 Refn is unlike any other director out there in terms of the films he makes and the way he describes them.
-It’s impossible not to feel fully engaged in every word that comes out of his mouth.

 Refn is currently out promoting his latest and best film yet, Valhalla Rising.
 It’s a change of pace from his previous cult hit Bronson, but that’s what he’s interested in.
 Refn never wants to repeat himself and he even said he’d go as far as making a romantic comedy to a musical to remain unpredictable.
 While Refn and I mostly talked about his genre bending Viking film, we did dive into the diversity of his films, the reoccurring themes of his work, and Refn even discussed why Pretty Woman (yes, the Julia Roberts prostitute romance romp) is the darkest film he’s ever seen.
 So yes, Refn had plenty of interesting things to say.

 Note: Apologies for the slight choppy nature of this interview.
 My recorder faded in and out quite a bit so not all of the interview is here.

 Valhalla Rising really is a collage of different genres from a western, to a samurai film, to even an action film, but how exactly would you describe it?